johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-05-04-ms-teams-direct-message-api/index.md

 ![screenshot of the adaptive card in a teams direct chat](screenshot-teams-direct-message.webp)

 And this is our handrolled direct message to a user in Microsoft Teams.
+It's the same message we sent to the channel, just forwarded on by the Flow bot.
 Brilliant.
-The eagle eyed amongst you will note the ugly `<at id="0">John Reilly</at>`.
+The eagle eyed amongst you will note the ugly `<at id="0">John Reilly</at>`; we're losing something in our forwarding.
 This could be remedied if we made our Power Automate flow a little more complex, but as mentioned, we're trying to keep our flow as simple as possible.
+The `<at id="0">` is a small price to pay for the simplicity of our flow.

 ## Conclusion